Stable allocations in discrete exchange economies: Gains from trade

-\begin{remark} A similar proof approach is not applicable for an economy with dichotomous preferences or a categorical economy, because they may not define an ordinally convex game.
-For example, consider an economy with three agents $\{1, 2, 3\}$ such that agents $1$ and $2$ consider each others' endowment acceptable, and agents $2$ and $3$ consider each other's endowment acceptable.
+The second proof is not applicable to a categorical economy with additively separable and dichotomous preferences because it does not define an ordinally convex game.
+For example, consider an economy with three agents $\{1, 2, 3\}$ such that agents $1$ and $2$ consider each other's endowment acceptable, and agents $2$ and $3$ consider each other's endowment acceptable.
 For any coalition $\{i, j\}$ with $(i=1, j=2)$ or $(i=2, j=3)$, $(1, 1, 1) \in V(\{i,j\})$ because there exists a $\{i,j\}$-allocation $\{X_i=\w_j, X_j = \w_i\}$ such that $1 \leq u_i(X_i)$ and $1 \leq u_j(X_j)$.
 However, $(1, 1, 1) \neq V(\{1, 2, 3\})$ because agents 1 and 3 consider only agent 2's endowment acceptable.
-The convexity condition \eqref{convex_game} does not hold. \end{remark}
+The convexity condition \eqref{convex_game} does not hold.